darksilence1987/proactive/README.md

 * **Task Management:** Define, assign, and track tasks within projects, with customizable statuses and priorities.
 * **Team Collaboration:** Facilitate team communication and collaboration through task assignments, comments, and real-time notifications via Spring WebSocket.
 * **Time Tracking:** Monitor time spent on individual tasks for accurate project analysis and resource allocation.
-* **Reporting:** Generate detailed reports on project progress, user performance, and task completion, with PDF export functionality using JasperReports.
+* **Reporting:** Generate detailed reports on project progress and user performance, with PDF export functionality using JasperReports.
 * **Intuitive Interface:** User-friendly interface built with Thymeleaf, providing clear navigation and easy access to project information.
 * **Advanced Filtering and Sorting:** Efficiently organize and manage tasks and projects with flexible filtering and sorting options.
 * **Project Calendar:** Visualize project timelines and deadlines with an integrated calendar view.
-* **Personalized Dashboards:** Dedicated dashboards for users, managers, and admins, offering tailored views and functionalities.
-* **Dockerized Deployment:** Easy deployment and scalability with Docker containers.
-* **Kubernetes and GCP Integration:** Leverage Kubernetes for container orchestration and GCP for cloud-based infrastructure.

 **Technologies Used:**